Ecology / Land Stewardship

 A perfect November day arrived and three of us used our hands to spread the seeds; one bucket per land segment.
 It began snowing while we scattered seed.
 This is the ideal scenario as the snow will push the seeds down and give them a greater chance to have good contact with the ground and the winter provides natural stratification for seeds that require it for germination.

 For two years we mowed these 2 acres as if they were a golf course.
 This kept the competing weeds and grasses down while giving the prairie plants a chance to do their root work.
 During the third year we mowed just three times – letting the plants get to be knee-high before mowing each time.
 The fourth and fifth years we have not mowed.
 We do plan to burn in the 6th year.

 There are about 15 acres of woodland here at Kinstone.
 It is mixed hardwoods on very steep slopes.
-The shade of the trees provide wonderful growing opportunities for ferns and many native trees, plants, flowers, and fungi.
+The shade of the trees provide wonderful growing opportunities for many ferns and other native plants, flowers, and fungi.
 The wildlife in the area love the shelter of the woods as well.
-White-tail deer, raccoons, coyotes, squirrels, owls, turkeys, and many more creatures make there homes here.
+White-tail deer, raccoons, coyotes, squirrels, owls, turkeys, and many more creatures make their homes here.